amicuchu/NintendoClientsWiki/Data-Store-Protocol-(SMM-2).md

 | [UserInfo] | User info |
 | [CourseInfo] | Course info |

-# (134) GetRelationDataHeaders
+# (134) PrepareGetRelationObject
-This method returns headers that can be used to download files from the cloudfront datastore server.
+This method returns headers that can be used to download relation files from the cloudfront datastore server.

 ## Request
 | Type | Description |